szabgab/code-maven.com/pages/jobs.md

 In each one of the job descriptions I mention a bunch of non-technical skills that I think are important to these jobs.
 Some of these you can improve.
 Specifically the communication skills.

-If you work in an office then most likely you will need to have good <b>verbal communication skills in the local language</b>. e.g. in Israel in most of the offices people speak Hebrew in meetings though there are more international companies where the people speak English in the meetings and in many interpersonal communication.
+If you work in an office then most likely you will need to have good **verbal communication skills in the local language**. e.g. in Israel in most of the offices people speak Hebrew in meetings though there are more international companies where the people speak English in the meetings and in many interpersonal communication.
 However even there almost all of the writing is done in English.
 So being able to express yourself in English is important.

-If you plan to work in a distributed company or as a remote worker then the <b>written communication</b> is a lot more important.
+If you plan to work in a distributed company or as a remote worker then the **written communication** is a lot more important.
 In international companies I know it is usually done in English, but I guess companies that have a local focus (e.g. the Spanish-speaking market, or the German-speaking market) will probably communicate in their own local language.
 (So Spanish and German respectively).

 There are plenty of traditional ways to practice a foreign language, but I'd like to point out something else.
 The best way to improve your written communication skills is to write lots of text.
-I would recommend you <b>create a web site or a blog</b> and start writing your technical progress.
+I would recommend you **create a web site or a blog** and start writing your technical progress.
 So as you follow the tasks bellow you also write posts explaining what you did, what problems have you encountered, what solutions have you found.
 This is both a good exercise and it can also help you find a job.
 Some people at companies will like the fact that they can see your thought process.

-<h3>How to setup a website / blog?</h3>
+## How to setup a website / blog?

 Probably easiest way that needs the least technical skills is using one of the hosted services such as [Wordpress.com](https://wordpress.com/) or [Wix](https://www.wix.com/).
 In both of them you can start free of charge.